Nova Scotia Building Code

 Read more about provincial fire safety regulations.

-A permit is required for demolition of buildings.
-Important information about demolitions, such as contacting Heritage Gas, requesting inspections, and asbestos information can be found here.
+A permit is required for the demolition of buildings.
+View Important information about demolitions, such as contacting Eastward Energy (formerly Heritage Gas), requesting inspections, and asbestos information.

 The M200 Bylaw [PDF] is the minimum standard to which residential buildings must be maintained.
 This includes: